jbourgin/jbourgin.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently working as a design engineer in statistics and scientific computing at the <a href = 'https://www.univ-smb.fr'>University Savoie Mont Blanc</a> in Chambéry (France).
+I am currently working as a research engineer in statistics and scientific computing at the <a href = 'https://www.univ-smb.fr'>University Savoie Mont Blanc</a> in Chambéry (France).

 Having a PhD in Cognitive Science, my research focuses on studying emotional attention in normal aging and in Alzheimer's Disease, using eye-tracking and neuroimaging tools.